dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 #### Low Battery RTH

-When the battery drops below a certain threshold (typically 25% to 50%), the aircraft will request to come home.
-When it does so, the DJI Mobile SDK APIs that monitor flight controller state will be updated to include this request, and at the same time the remote controller will start beeping.
+When the battery drops below a certain threshold (typically 25% to 50%), the aircraft will not initiate a mission or a single flight.
+If battery capacity dropped below allowed during a flight, aircraft will request to come home **Verify for OSDK**.
+When it does so, the DJI Onboard SDK APIs that monitor flight controller state will be updated to include this request, and at the same time the remote controller will start beeping.

-The RTH procedure can be cancelled by either pressing the home button on the remote controller, or sending a cancel command through the application using the SDK.
+The RTH procedure can be cancelled by either pressing the home button on the remote controller, or sending a cancel command through the application using the SDK. **Verify for control precedence**

 ## Loss of Wireless Link